-- (i) At no time between 7.00am and 10.00pm shall any outdoor lighting be used in a manner that causes an added illuminance in excess of 125 lux, measured horizontally or vertically at the boundary of any non-Industrial zoned or non-Industrial precinct site adjoining. - (ii) At no time between the hours of 10.00pm and 7.00am shall any outdoor lighting be used in a manner that causes: - (a) An added illuminance in excess of 10 lux measured horizontally or vertically at any window of an adjoining building within a non-Industrial zone or non-Industrial precinct; - (b) An added illuminance in excess of 20 lux measured horizontally or vertically at any point along any non-Industrial zone boundary or non-Industrial precinct. - (iii) Where measurement of any added illuminance cannot be made because any person refuses to turn off outdoor lighting, measurements may be made in locations of a similar nature which are not affected by such outdoor lighting. - (iv) The outdoor lighting on any site adjoining any non-Industrial zoned or non-Industrial precinct site shall be so selected, located, aimed, adjusted and screened as to ensure that glare resulting from the lighting does not cause a significant level of discomfort to any occupants of the non-industrial site.
+- (i) At no time between 7.00am and 10.00pm shall any outdoor lighting be used in a manner that causes an added illuminance in excess of 125 lux, measured horizontally or vertically at the boundary of any non-Industrial zoned site adjoining. - (ii) At no time between the hours of 10.00pm and 7.00am shall any outdoor lighting be used in a manner that causes: - (a) An added illuminance in excess of 10 lux measured horizontally or vertically at any window of an adjoining building within a non-Industrial zone. - (b) An added illuminance in excess of 20 lux measured horizontally or vertically at any point along any non-Industrial zone boundary. - (iii) Where measurement of any added illuminance cannot be made because any person refuses to turn off outdoor lighting, measurements may be made in locations of a similar nature which are not affected by such outdoor lighting. - (iv) The outdoor lighting on any site adjoining any non-Industrial zoned site shall be so selected, located, aimed, adjusted and screened as to ensure that glare resulting from the lighting does not cause a significant level of discomfort to any occupants of the non-industrial site.